On sets defining few ordinary solids: Intersection of five quadrics

 We want to prove that the space of quadrics through any subset of $9$ points of these $10$ has dimension $6$, as one would expect.
 This will imply that the $6$ linearly independent quadrics passing through any $9$ points are the same as the ones going through the $10$ points, and thus, any quadric going through $9$ points will contain the tenth point of this set.

 For this we prove that any subset of $9$ points of these impose $9$ linearly independent conditions on the space of quadrics. \\

 Without loss of generality, let us suppose that the subset of $9$ points we choose is the one without the point $t_1$.
-We can apply a projective transformation so the points have the following coordinates:
+We can choose an appropriate basis so that the points have the following coordinates: